openai/openai-dotnet/README.md

 ## How to generate text embeddings

-In this sample, you want to create a trip-planning website that allows customers to write a prompt describing the kind of hotel that they are looking for and then offers hotel recommendations that closely match this description.
+In this example, you want to create a trip-planning website that allows customers to write a prompt describing the kind of hotel that they are looking for and then offers hotel recommendations that closely match this description.
 To achieve this, it is possible to use text embeddings to measure the relatedness of text strings.
 In summary, you can get embeddings of the hotel descriptions, store them in a vector database, and use them to build a search index that you can query using the embedding of a given customer's prompt.

 To generate a text embedding, use `EmbeddingClient` from the `OpenAI.Embeddings` namespace: